 3. Driver Gear

 A. Helmets meeting at least one of the following standards must be worn while on track:

-B. Full face or modular helmets shall be worn while competing in an open-wheel car, formula car, or kart.
-Face shield, goggles, or similar face protection (conventional eyeglasses are not sufficient) shall be worn while competing in any other vehicle with less than the standard-size windshield.
+B. Full face shall be worn in open vehicles without windshields (E.g., formula car, sports racer, exoskeleton kit-cars).
+A face shield, goggles, or similar face protection (conventional eyeglasses are not sufficient) shall be worn while competing in any other vehicle with less than the standard-size windshield.

 C. For maximum protection, helmets must fit securely and should provide adequate peripheral vision.
 The chin strap must be securely fastened.

 A. Shoes covering the entire foot shall be worn.

 Safety Level 2 generally means an appropriate racing-specific seat, 4-point roll bar, 5-point racing harness, arm restraints or window net, and fire-retardant helmets and clothing.